 These bad boys can take a long time to cook.

 This is where all your patience pays off.
-The probe goes in like butter and measures at least 203°F. On the outside a rich dark crust should have formed.
+The probe goes in like butter and measures at least 200°F.

-- Once your ribs have rested slice them into individual ribs with a good slicing knife.
+Once your ribs have rested for at least an hour slice them into individual ribs with a good slicing knife.

 And that’s it!
-If you’ve followed this guide your ribs should be tender, with a rich smoke ring.
+If you’ve followed this guide your ribs should be tender, with a rich smoke ring around the outside.